 Pain with swallowing (odynophagia) is the typical symptom.
-Some people also notice difficulty swallowing (dysphagia—see Difficulty Swallowing).
+Some people also notice difficulty swallowing Difficulty Swallowing Some people have difficulty swallowing (dysphagia).
+In dysphagia, foods and/or liquids do not move normally from the throat (pharynx) to the stomach.
+People feel as though food or liquids become... read more (dysphagia).
 These infections also cause ulcers (sores) and irritation and swelling of the esophagus (esophagitis).

 People with Candida are given an antifungal drug such as fluconazole.
-The drug is given by mouth or, if people are having trouble swallowing, by injection into a vein.
+The drug is given as a pill or, if people are having trouble swallowing, it can be given by injection into a vein.